jasonbyrne/dry-types/README.md

 - `isAfterStartDate(dateToCheck: unknown, startDate: unknown): boolean` - Checks if date is after start date (treats start date as start of day)
 - `isDateInRange(dateToCheck: unknown, startDate: unknown, endDate: unknown): boolean` - Checks if date is within a date range
 - `isToday(date: unknown): boolean` - Checks if date is today
-- `isYesterday(date: unknown): boolean` - Checks if date is yesterday
-- `isTomorrow(date: unknown): boolean` - Checks if date is tomorrow

 ### Type Converters (`to*`)